Alabama Crimson Tide men's basketball: Former players

-Alabama has seen its stars go on to win nine NBA Championships and earn six All-Star selections, six All-Defensive Team honors, three All-Rookie honors and more than $390 million in the NBA.
-Former Alabama players have gone on to suit up in nearly 10,000 NBA games and have scored more than 90,000 cumulative points.
+The Alabama Crimson Tide men's basketball program has produced former players who have collectively won nine NBA Championships, earned six All-Star selections, six All-Defensive Team honors and three All-Rookie honors, while earning over $390 million in the NBA.
+Additionally, alumni of the program have appeared in nearly 10,000 combined NBA games and scored more than 90,000 total points.